 After a year has passed, the mourners take part in a religious ceremony called "Sraddha," and at the conclusion of the ceremony, they throw away the white clothing.
 Shraddha has performed annually in memory of those who have passed away.

-How can I get to the Pashupatinath?
+Pashupathinath Location: How can we reach the Pashupatinath?

 In Conclusion

-It is a well-known Hindu temple on the western bank of the holy river Bagmati and is one of the main reasons for visiting Nepal.
+It is a well-known Hindu temple on the western bank of the holy Bagmati river and is one of the main reasons for visiting Nepal.
 If you are visiting Nepal and looking to learn more about this temple, I hope this blog post is helpful.
 I wish you all the best on your travels.
 Please contact us anytime if you have any further questions or comments.
 We would love to hear from you!